-- (a) A candidate who fails to file, within the time required, a full and complete itemized statement of receipts and expenditures shall receive a notice by certified mail return receipt requested stating that failure to file the statement within three (3) calendar days of receipt of the notice shall result in a vacancy in nomination or a vacancy in office, as the case may be and may be charged with a criminal offense as provided by W.S.
+(a) Candidates shall be given notice prior to an election that failure to file, within the time required, a full and complete itemized statement of receipts and expenditures shall result in a vacancy in nomination or a vacancy in office, as the case may be, the candidate shall not receive a certificate of nomination, or election, nor shall he enter upon the duties of the office, as the case may be and the candidate may be charged with a misdemeanor as provided by W.S.
 22-26-112.

-If he fails to file within three (3) calendar days after receipt of notice, he shall not receive a certificate of nomination, or election, nor shall he enter upon the duties of the office, as the case may be and may be charged with a misdemeanor as provided by W.S.
-22-26-112.
-A late filing fee of twenty-five dollars (\$25.00) shall accompany all late reports. - (b) In addition to any other penalty provided by law, a candidate who fails to file the statement required by subsection (a) of this section within one (1) month of receipt of the notice provided is ineligible to run as a candidate for any state or local office for which a statement is required by W.S.
-22-25-106 until: - (i) Five (5) years have elapsed from the date the statement was first due; and - (ii) The person has filed the required statement and has paid the late filing fee assessed under subsection (a) of this section. - (c) Any political action committee which fails to file a report as required shall be sent notice by the secretary of state, by certified mail return receipt requested or personal service in accordance with rule 4 of the Wyoming Rules of Civil Procedure, stating that failure to file the statement within three (3) calendar days of receipt of the notice may result in the filing of criminal charges against the committee's officers responsible for the filing.
-A late filing fee of twenty-five dollars (\$25.00) shall accompany all late reports.
+- (b) A candidate who fails to file the statement of receipts required by the seventh day before the election shall have his name printed on a list drafted by the appropriate filing office specified under W.S.
+22-25-107.
+The list shall immediately be posted in the filing office and made available to the public.
+The candidate may be charged with a misdemeanor as provided by W.S.
+22-26-112. - (c) In addition to any other penalty provided by law, a candidate who fails to file the statement required by subsection (a) of this section within one (1) month of the report due date is ineligible to run as a candidate for any state or local office for which a statement is required by W.S.
+22-25-106 until: - (i) Five (5) years have elapsed from the date the statement was first due; and - (ii) The person has filed the required statement. - (d) Each political action committee shall be given notice prior to an election that failure to file the statement may result in the filing of criminal charges against the committee's officers responsible for the filing.
 Any officer of a political action committee who is responsible for filing a report and who knowingly and willfully fails to file a report as required or who knowingly and willfully subscribes to, makes or causes to be made a false report is guilty of a felony punishable by imprisonment not to exceed two (2) years.